An Ultimate Guide to 2025 DELF & DALF Exam

 The DELF & DALF are consistent with the international standards for test development.
 E.g., the Common European Framework of Reference for Languages (CEFRL) and the Association of Language Testers in Europe (ALTE).

 These tests are internationally recognized.
-Both are commonly used to measure the language expertise of people who are not native speakers.
+Both are commonly used to measure the language expertise of non-native speakers.

 By passing the examination, you’ll receive an official diploma that certifies your degree of competence in the language.
 Both ensure that you have reached a certain level of French skill.